Ahmed-lashari/SocialMediaApp-Account_Creating-Picture_Uploading-/README.md

-# Repository Description:
+# Social Media App

+## Overview:
 Welcome to the Social Media App repository!
-This repository hosts the source code for an object-oriented programming (OOP) based application developed by Muhammad Ahmed Lashari and Arsam Ali.
-The project is an exploration of OOP principles and technologies, with a focus on creating a social media platform where users can interact with each other.
+This project, developed by Muhammad Ahmed Lashari and Arsam Ali, is an object-oriented programming (OOP) based application designed for social interaction.
+Although initially aimed at enabling users to create accounts and chat with each other, certain features were adjusted due to time constraints.

+## Project Overview:
+This application, developed as part of an OOP-based project, covers various pillars of object-oriented programming, including:
+- Constructors/Destructors
+- Setter/Getter methods
+- Encapsulation
+- Inheritance
+- Header Files
+- Dynamic memory management and deallocation
+- Operator Overloading
+- Friend Functions
+- File Handling

-## Key Features:
+## Additional Technologies:

-1. Account Creation: Users can create their accounts to access the platform.
-2. Basic Chat Functionality: Initially planned but deferred due to time constraints.
-3. OOP Pillars Implementation: The project extensively covers various OOP pillars including constructors/destructors, setter/getter methods, encapsulation, inheritance, and more.
+In addition to OOP principles, the project also involved learning and implementing additional technologies such as:
-4. Technologies Utilized: The application leverages additional technologies such as the QT Framework and its Libraries for user interface development and SQLite Database integration for data management.
+- QT Framework and its Libraries
+- SQLite Database integration for Create, Read, and Update functionalities

+## Features:
-5. Potential Additional Features: While the initial scope was limited, future iterations of the project could include features like texting among users, admin login for user management, and account deletion functionality.
+While the initial scope of the project focused on account creation and chatting functionalities, further features that can be incorporated include:
+- Texting among users
+- Admin login for user management
+- Delete operation for user accounts

+## Contributors:
+- Muhammad Ahmed Lashari
+- Arsam Ali

-# How to Use:
+## How to Use:

-To use the Social Media App:
+To utilize this application, follow these steps:
 1. Clone the repository to your local machine.
-2. Install any necessary dependencies mentioned in the README file.
+2. Install any necessary dependencies (if not already included).
-3. Compile and run the application according to the provided instructions.
+3. Compile and run the application.
-4. Explore the available functionalities and interact with the application.
+4. Explore the available functionalities.

-## Contributions:
+## Feedback and Contributions:

-Contributions to this project are welcome!
-Whether it's bug fixes, feature enhancements, or general improvements, we encourage community participation.
-Please refer to the README file for guidelines on contributing.

-# Feedback:

-Feedback from users and contributors is highly valued.
-If you have any suggestions, encounter issues, or wish to provide feedback on the project, please don't hesitate to reach out to us through the repository's communication channels.
+We welcome feedback and contributions from the community to enhance this project further.
+Feel free to submit pull requests, open issues, or reach out to us with any suggestions or improvements.

+## Contributors:
+1. Arsam Ali
+2. Muhammad Ahmed Lashari

-Thank you for your interest in the Social Media App repository!
-We hope you find the project informative and engaging.
+Thank you for visiting our Social Media App repository!
+We hope you find it informative and valuable.